simon-moon/vue_webpack_boilerplate/README.md

 ### About

-> The demo application I have prepared showcases some of my favorite tools and application architectures.
-I enjoy writing "serverless" applications that run on the client and consume data from cloud APIs.
+> The demo application I have prepared showcases some of my favorite tools and toys.
+I enjoy writing pure JS applications that run on the client and consume data from cloud APIs.
 To that end I put this demo together using a headless CMS called Contentful as a backend.
+Contentful is an easy to use Cloud CMS that has a data-first developer-centric approach and a robust API.

-The client application uses my prefered javascript framework [Vue.js](http://vuejs.org/guide/).
-Vue itself is very lean and my project boilerplate uses webpack to compress the js package.
+> The client application uses my prefered javascript framework [Vue.js](http://vuejs.org/guide/).
+Vue itself is very lean and my project boilerplate uses webpack to further compress and optimize the js package.

+> Putting this together was a lot of fun, and if I had more time I would have implemented a few more feature:
+- Integrate the [Contentful-Management SDK](https://www.npmjs.com/package/contentful-management) to enable users to add, update or delete an entry;
+- Pagination!;
-> Putting this together was a lot of fun, and if I had more time I would have implemented a few more things: Integrate the [Contentful-Management SDK](https://www.npmjs.com/package/contentful-management) to enable user to add, update or delete an entry;  Pagination!; Filter by slug - I added in a superficial(ui-only) attribute to replicate a subject tag if I had time I would have made it work with the filtering
+- Filter by slug - I added in a ui-only element to replicate a subject tag if I had time I would have made it work with the filtering

 > This application is based on my boilerplate for large scaleable applications in Vue.js.
 It comes bundled with vue-router and vue-loader for Webpack.
 Some features include: Babel 6 transpiler for es6; hot-reload; ESlint on-save; Test suite with Karma/Mocha/Jasmine featuring e2e testing via Nightwatch and in-browser testing with PhantomJS; bootstrap-sass (Bootstrap 3) CSS framewor; Integrated with the Contentful CMS SDK for rapid prototyping via cloud CMS; Express.js development server for local work and a simple distribution Server for Heroku.